Mitchel-Smith/ITCS6162/README.md

 3) Otten, M. P., & Miller, T. J. (2015).
 A Balanced Team Wins Championships: 66 Years of Data from the National Basketball Association and the National Football League.
  Perceptual and Motor Skills, 121(3), 654–665. https://doi.org/10.2466/30.26.PMS.121c25x4</br>
 3) Arkes, J. (2011).
 Is Controlling the Rushing or Passing Game the Key to NFL Victories?
 The Sports Journal.

+<h1>Questions about this Work</h1>
+Contact: Mitchel Smith at https://www.linkedin.com/in/mitchel-smith/